evyatark/quarkus-example-1/README.md

 you should see only the "kubernetes" service. if you see "quarkus-app" service, use dashboard to remove service named "quarkus-app".

+The following operations can be done only once.
+After that, when doing `minikube stop` and then `minikube start`, the definitions of all deployments, pods, services, etc still exist in the k8s cluster!
+However, if you change deployment descriptors you should apply them (`kubectl apply -f ...`).
+If you change Java code, and you want to see them in action, you must do `docker build` and `docker push`.

 #### database
 ```shell script
 kubectl apply -f k8s/config-hero.yaml